 Drinking alcohol is a cause of cancer.

-The world-leading cancer agency - the International Agency for Research on Cancer (IARC) - has classified alcoholic drinks and the chemical present in these drinks (ethanol) as a Group 1 carcinogen, which is the same classification as tobacco.
+The world-leading cancer agency - the International Agency for Research on Cancer (IARC) - has classified alcoholic drinks and the chemical present in these drinks (ethanol) as a Group 1 carcinogen, which means there is no doubt that it causes cancer.

-There is convincing evidence that alcohol can lead to cancers of the:
+There is strong and convincing evidence that alcohol can lead to seven types of cancer.

-It is estimated that 3,208 cases of cancer (or 2.8% of all cancers) were due to alcohol use in Australia each year.
+It is estimated that 3,500 cases of cancer are due to alcohol use in Australia each year.
 In WA in 2015, 193 people died from alcohol-related cancer.

-When it comes to cancer risk, there is no safe level of alcohol consumption.
-It is not just heavy drinking that increases cancer risk.
+When it comes to cancer risk, there is no safe level of drinking.
+It's not just heavy drinking that increases your cancer risk.
 Even drinking small amounts increases the chance of developing cancer.
-The more you drink and the more often you drink, the greater your risk.
+The more you drink, and the more often you drink, the greater your risk.